Ari-Zona1/Rutgers-CS111/Assignment 8/README.md

 # Assignment 8

-This repository contains several Java programs that I have written for analyzing car leasing options and calculating the cost and carbon emissions of different vehicles.
+This repository contains several Java programs that I have written for appending a string to itself n times and another program for analyzing car leasing options and calculating the cost and carbon emissions of different vehicles.

 ## List of Programs